ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Security best practices for the Instance Metadata service (Beta)
+# Security best practices for the instance metadata service
 {: #imd-security-best-practices}

 IBM takes data security seriously and recommends you follow these best practices to ensure the highest level of protection for your instance metadata.
 {: shortdesc}

+This service is available only to accounts with special approval to use this service.
+Contact [IBM support](/docs/vpc?topic=vpc-getting-help) if you're interested in getting access.
+{: preview}

 ## Overview
 {: #imd-sec-overview}